Grace Kelly: From Movie Star to Princess

 With the aid of TIFF’s editorial staff, we composed nearly 30 original articles, bespoke ads and movie listings.
 All of which went into five full-page layouts for the previously non-existent Toronto Daily Herald, whose sole issue would exist only as a nine-foot tall vinyl decal, installed on the exterior windows of TIFF Bell Lightbox.

 In place of many of the Herald’s photographs, we die cut holes in the vinyl, revealing nine screens mounted within an atrium on the opposite side of the glass.
 Each screen played one of three 5-to-10 second edits of 1950s newsreel footage, which played on a nonstop loop for the duration of the exhibition.

-For a sense of how the print and video elements interacted, click below to view an enlarged portion of the final layout.
+For a sense of how the print and video elements interacted, click below to view an enlarged portion of the final layout (best viewed on desktop).